Nailim/plan9-rchistory/README.md

 **histw**

-Use CTRL + UP or CTRL + DOWN key conbinations to insert previous or next line of history in to the prompt.
+Use CTRL + UP or CTRL + DOWN key combinations to insert previous or next line of history in to the prompt.

-To search trough history, type text to empty promt in terminal window before using key combinations.
+To search trough history, type text to an empty prompt in terminal window before using key combinations.

-Pressing enter (and running the selected command) or pressing delete (canceling selected command) will reset interactive history to initial state.
+Pressing enter key (and running the selected command) or pressing delete key (canceling selected command) will reset interactive history to initial state.

 ## faq